Where does negative self-talk come from, and why would anybody choose to indulge in it?

 The more we reinforce that neural pathway between the image of a cat and the word 'cat' the stronger

 it grows.
-That's how repetition helps us to learn - learning is nothing more than deliberately creating a
+That's how repetition helps us to learn: learning is deliberately creating a desired neural

 This is a brilliant system as it means we don't have to reinvent the wheel every time - we'd go mad if we had to